Process of Carving & Shaping a Tanto Saya

 The outside work is carried out using chisels, planes, and occasionally coarse files.
 The block is first squared up and then taken down to the rough dimensions.
 The shape of the koi-guchi (saya opening) is marked and carved and then the rest of the block is chiseled down to meet it.
 A plane is used to smooth and true up the surface and final sanding is done with tokusa (horsetail plant, equisetum hyemale, 砥草, “to” as in togi) glued to wooden blocks with sokui (rice paste glue).

-Kurikata translates “chestnut shape” and in its basic form is the tying off point for the sageo (cord) that attaches the saya to the obi (sash/belt) so it stays in place on a draw.
-They are often made of metal or horn, and sometimes wood depending on the type of knife.
-A friend of mine dives 50′ down holding his breath, sometimes he brings back old iron he finds in the ocean.
-This old piece of wrought iron has a nice low-res grain to it so i used it as a compliment to the wrought iron tsuba (guard)by forging a kurikata from it.
+Kurikata translates “chestnut shape” and in its basic form is the tying off point for the sageo (cord) that attaches the saya to the obi (sash/belt) so it stays in place on a draw or slip down when wearing.
+They are often made of horn but can also be metal or sometimes wood depending on the type of knife.

 There are two distinct stages to using urushi (traditional Japanese lacquer, made from the sap of a tree).
 The first stage is to prepare the base material by sealing, filling, and polishing, and the second is to coat with a smooth finishing layer.
 Urushi is used in several ways to prepare the surface, first by coating and wiping off, known as fukiurushi, and also as an adhesive and gap filler when blended with other materials such as sokui (rice glue) and finely powdered clay and earth.

-Each time a layer is added to the foundation, a minimum of one day is required for curing, and then the surface is wet polished and dried before adding the next.
+Each time a layer is added to the foundation from one to three days are required for curing, and then the surface is wet polished and dried overnight before adding the next.
 The goal is to seal the surface and fill in any low spots so the final layers of urushi goes onto a smooth and even surface.

 Urushi, The Final Layers

 There are several approaches to applying the final layer, depending on the desired finish and the style and skill of the artisan.
-One is to paint the last layer thicker than the foundation and middle layers and allow the urushi to settle out into a glossy surface.
-The other is to polish the brushed layer and then apply several coats of fukiurushi followed by a fine oil polish.
+One way of achieving a smooth surface is to paint the last layer thicker than the foundation and middle layers and allow the urushi to settle out into a glossy surface.
+The other is to polish the final brushed layer and then apply several coats of fukiurushi followed by a fine oil polish.
+Textured surfaces such as ishimeji (stone surface) can be created by various means but the most common is to sprinkle finely powdered and screened urushi or charcoal onto a wet layer of urushi and then overcoat to seal it after curing.

-Each time a layer is added to the surface, a minimum of one to two days is required for curing, and then the surface is wet polished and dried before adding the next.
-The saya is placed in a warm and humid place, kept as dust free as possible, to ensure the urushi will cure properly.
+Each time a layer is added to the surface in the final stages, from a couple of days up to a couple of weeks are required for curing, and then the surface is wet polished and dried before adding the next.
+The saya is placed in a warm and humid furo, kept as dust free as possible, to ensure the urushi will cure properly.